With Equitas Health’s Voting Rights Center, you can make sure that you’re ready to cast your ballot on – or even before – Election Day.

 If you have moved or recently changed your name, click here to update your voter registration.

-You can vote at your local polling location from 6:30 AM to 7:30 PM on Election Day.
-But there are also other ways to vote in this November’s election.
+You can vote at your local polling place on Election Day, and you can learn about the polling hours here.
+But there are also other ways to vote in upcoming elections.

 You don’t have to wait until Election Day to cast your vote.
-You can vote early and in-person from Wednesday, October 12 to Monday, November 7, 2022.
+You can vote early and in-person for elections in Ohio

 If your registration is up-to-date, you can ask for an absentee ballot to vote by mail.
 There are many benefits to voting by mail: